The Lightning Thief (musical): Act 1

-When Percy awakes, he finds himself in a place called Camp Half-Blood.
+When Percy awakens, he finds himself in a place called Camp Half-Blood.
 The shell the strange man in his dream gifted him remains in his pocket.
 The camp director, Mr. D (who is actually Dionysus, god of wine and madness), reluctantly explains to Percy that he is a demigod, the son of a human and a Greek god ("Another Terrible Day").
 Mr. Brunner (who is really Chiron, an immortal centaur), is also at the camp and explains to Percy that the gods will send a sign to claim him.
-However, Percy is still skeptical and angry that his father has shown no sign of care for him all these years.
-Luke Castellan, a nineteen-year-old son of Hermes, sympathizes with Percy, telling him that many half-bloods never know their godly parents, as they are not claimed ("Their Sign").
+However, Percy is still skeptical and angry that his father has never shown any sign of interest in him at all.
+Luke Castellan, the son of Hermes, sympathizes with Percy, telling him that many half-bloods never know their godly parents, as they are not claimed ("Their Sign").

-Percy settles in and meets several other campers such as Silena Beauregard (a daughter of Aphrodite), Katie Gardner (a daughter of Demeter), Clarisse La Rue (a daughter of Ares who takes an immediate disliking to Percy), and Annabeth Chase (a daughter of Athena who took care of Percy while he was unconscious).
-Annabeth quickly takes the helm of the leader during a game of capture the flag, instructing Percy to sit and wait in the boys' bathroom to assure he won't "mess things up".
-Clarisse singles him out and tries to "pulverize" him, but the toilets unexpectedly burst to life, dousing her ("Put You in Your Place").
-After things settle down, the campers, bar Clarisse, join around the campfire and vent about their unsteady, and in some cases harmful, relationships with both their godly and mortal parents ("Campfire Song").
+Percy settles in and meets several other campers such as Silena Beauregard (a daughter of Aphrodite), Katie Gardner (a daughter of Demeter), Clarisse La Rue (a daughter of Ares, who immediately dislikes Percy), and Annabeth Chase (a daughter of Athena, who took care of Percy while he was unconscious).
+Annabeth quickly takes the helm as leader during a game of capture the flag, instructing Percy to sit and wait in the boys' bathroom so he won't "mess things up".
+Clarisse singles him out and tries to "pulverize" him, but the toilets unexpectedly burst and soak her ("Put You in Your Place").
+After things settle down, the campers sit around a campfire and vent about their unsteady, and in some cases harmful, relationships with both their godly and mortal parents ("The Campfire Song").

-Percy is claimed as the son of Poseidon, god of the sea, and it is at once rumored that Zeus' lightning bolt has been stolen and Percy is the number one suspect.
-Percy is told he and two others must go on a quest to retrieve the bolt, to prevent a war between the gods.
+Percy is claimed as the son of Poseidon, god of the sea, and it is at once rumored that Zeus' lightning bolt has been stolen, and Percy is the culprit.
+Percy is told he and two others must go on a quest to retrieve the bolt to prevent a war between the gods.
 He is also sent to receive a prophecy from the Oracle of Delphi ("The Oracle").
-After the Oracle's prophecy, Percy is upset that he has to leave Camp Half-Blood for a quest that will be unsuccessful, and in turn, externalizes his grievances ("Good Kid").
-Percy however, only accepts the quest because Luke hints that his mom will be in the Underworld, the target location of the search since Hades is the rumored real thief.
-Annabeth and Grover force themselves into the quest, and after a pair of winged shoes is given to them by Luke, the three are pushed into the woods with little care and protection ("Killer Quest!").
+After the Oracle's prophecy, Percy is upset that he has to leave Camp Half-Blood for a quest that will be unsuccessful ("Good Kid").
+Percy only accepts the quest because Luke hints that his mother will be in the Underworld - the location of the search - since Hades is now rumored to be the real thief.
+Annabeth and Grover force themselves into the quest, and after a pair of winged shoes is given to them by Luke, the three are thrust into the woods with little care and protection ("Killer Quest!").